Sacramento's police chief faces a test after his officers kill an unarmed, black father

 (CNN)Daniel Hahn's swearing-in ceremony last August as Sacramento's first African-American police chief was a celebration.

 A gospel choir sang the National Anthem.
-The crowd cheered after its native son pledged his oath.
+The crowd cheered after its native son, who grew up in a historically working class and mostly black section of the Northern California city, pledged his oath.

-Hahn was "our Barack Obama," said Ernie Daniels, a retired African-American police captain in Sacramento and a mentor of Hahn, who grew up in a historically working class and mostly black section of the Northern California city.
+He was "our Barack Obama," said Ernie Daniels, a retired African-American police captain in Sacramento who mentored Hahn.

-"Finally, we were able to get somebody that's from our community," Daniels, 68, said.
+"Finally, we were able to get somebody that's from our community," Daniels, 68, said this week.
 "Everybody was so proud."

-Now, Hahn, 49, who took the reins at a time of already strained relations between police and residents, finds himself facing the national glare following the fatal police shooting two weeks ago of Stephon Clark, 22, an unarmed black father of two who was gunned down by police in his grandmother's backyard.
-The deadly incident, unfolding against the simmering Black Lives Matter movement, was at least the third high-profile killing of a black man by Sacramento police in two years.
+Now, Hahn, 49, who took the reins at a time of already strained relations between police and residents, finds himself in the national spotlight after the fatal police shooting of Stephon Clark.
+The 22-year-old unarmed black father of two who was gunned down by police in his grandmother's backyard more than a week ago.
+The deadly incident, unfolding against the backdrop of the Black Lives Matter movement, was at least the third high-profile killing of a black man by Sacramento police in two years.

 Protests against Clark's killing harked back to those two cases, which spawned demonstrations when the Sacramento County District Attorney's Office concluded that officers' actions were justified.

+Rev. Bob Balian, a Sacramento pastor who joined Hahn and community leaders on Tuesday, called Hahn "the chosen one."

+"We all wanted Chief Hahn in this position," said Balian, who also presided over Hahn's swearing-in last year.
+"Chief Hahn is the messiah.
+And we need to give Chief Hahn, we need to give the attorney general, we need to give the mayor and now we need to give the Justice Department every opportunity to go through this investigation."

-When Hahn was sworn in, he said he wanted everyone to be able to trust his department, which serves a city of almost half a million people, only about 13% of whom are black.
-Hahn acknowledged that some people were frustrated with law enforcement, a feeling largely rooted in lack of trust and a belief police did not care about them.
+When Hahn was sworn in back in August, he said he wanted everyone to be able to trust his department, which serves a city of almost half a million people, only about 13% of whom are black.
+He acknowledged that some people were frustrated with law enforcement, did not trust them and believed police did not care about them.

 It's time to have hard conversations "to ensure that every corner of our city feels valued," he said at the time.